jbrucker/jbcrypt-demo/README.md

 Matches!
 ```

 * **org/ske/passwdmgr/LoginApp.java** (and other files) - GUI demo displays a Login form and AddUser form.
-You can add "users" and the data is saved in a file named `userinfo.txt` in the project root directory.
+The forms let you add new users to the `userinfo.txt` file, or login an existing user.
+"Login" just displays a "welcome back" message, to demonstrate that it works.

 There are 2 sample users in the data file: